-- Sadist: Mario learned he enjoys killing women after murdering his wife, and decides to paralyze his future victims with tarantula hawk wasp venom to make their deaths slower.
+- Sadist: The masseur learned he enjoys killing women after murdering his wife, and decides to paralyze his future victims with tarantula hawk wasp venom to make their deaths slower.

 - Spiders Are Scary: Subverted.
 Despite what the poster shows, this isn't a movie about giant killer tarantulas.
 On the contrary, it's the victims, not the killer, who are metaphorically linked with tarantulas.